elizagamedev/mkxp-oneshot/README.md

 ```
 Done!
 Enjoy your built-from-source OneShot.

+Since starting Windows Docker containers is kinda slow, once ModShot is compiled you can press any key to recompile everything.
+Press Ctrl+C to actually stop the container.

 ### Autocopying game files

 You can also mount a data folder into the docker container using `-v C:\path\to\data:\work\data`.
 This folder should contain the `Audio`, `Data`, `Fonts`, `Graphics`, `Languages` and `Wallpaper` folders that contain the game files.
 If you do this, these files will be automatically copied to the dist directory as well so you don't have to do it manually.